maiykien/CapstoneProject/README.md

 ## Introduction
 Welcome to the Cylistic bike-share analysis case study!
-This case study is designed to provided you with hands-on experience in analyzing real-world data and deriving actionable insights that can drive business decision.
+This case study is designed to provide you with hands-on experience in analyzing real-world data and deriving actionable insights that can drive business decisions.
 We will assume the role of a junior data analyst working for a fictional company, Cylistic, alongside a team of dedicated professionals.
-My mission is to explore how different customer segments use Cyclistic's service and develop strategies to enhance customer engagement and profitability.
+I aim to explore how different customer segments use Cyclistic's service and develop strategies to enhance customer engagement and profitability.

-We will prepare/produce a report with the following deliverable:
+We will prepare/produce a report with the following deliverables:
   * 1. A clear statement of the business task
   * 2. A description of all data sources used
   * 3. Documentation of any cleaning or manipulation of data